 Western Medical Acupuncture is mainly used to treat pain.
 There are two main effects that are at play when you have this type of acupuncture – we term these local and central effects.

+The central effects of Western Medical Acupuncture works as follows.
 MRI studies have demonstrated that acupuncture changes the activity in the brain.
 One of the areas that is affected is the pain areas.
 Pain is a multimodal output from the brain, and acupuncture can modulate this output, thus reducing the pain that you experience.

-Dry needling can be a little uncomfortable – you will feel a scratch as the needle goes through the skin and with the right needle stimulation you will feel a sensation of ache where the needle has been inserted – but it is not extremely painful or as bad as an injection or blood draw.
+Dry needling can be a little uncomfortable – you will feel a scratch as the needle goes through the skin and with the right needle stimulation you will feel a sensation of ache and spasm where the needle has been inserted – but it is not extremely painful or as bad as an injection or blood draw.
 The needle will then be stimulated which can increase the sensation of ache and also cause some minor muscle contractions.

 It is not unusual to feel a little tender where the needles were inserted for about 24 hours after the session.
 This is quite normal and that sensation will pass.